-Before you can take your dog snowshoeing, you need to get yourself prepared for this fun and relatively inexpensive snowy workout.
-Unlike skiing and snowboarding, snowshoeing allows you to tackle the same hiking paths or mountain slopes you hiked during summer in their cold-weather state.
-(At least in places there is winter snow.)
+Before you can take your dog or dogs snowshoeing, you need to get yourself prepared for this fun and relatively inexpensive snowy workout.
+Unlike skiing and snowboarding, snowshoeing allows you to tackle the same hiking paths or mountain slopes you hiked during summer, but in their cold-weather state, which can offer really different sightlines and scenery.

 And you don’t need much to get started.
-Your gear generally includes appropriate winter clothing and footwear (think insulated hiking boots), in addition to the actual snowshoes, and optional poles for added security and balance.
+In addition to snowshoes, your gear generally includes appropriate winter clothing and footwear (think insulated hiking boots), and optional poles for added security and balance.

-Snowshoes, which you can either rent or buy, come in different activity categories to best fit your fitness level (be it flat frozen lakes, rolling hills, or rocky mountain terrain).
+Snowshoes, which you can either rent or buy, come in different activity categories to best fit your fitness and terrain comfort level, be it flat frozen lakes, rolling hills, or rocky mountains.
 They also include bindings that strap directly to your boot, so there is minimal set up required.

-REI has a great guide on snowshoeing, covering exactly what to wear, how to handle ascents/descents, and what terrain is appropriate for poles.
+REI has a great guide on snowshoeing, covering exactly what to wear, how to handle ascents/descents, and how and when to use poles.

 - Take a moment to consider your pet’s health and fitness level.
-Snowshoeing with your dog can be fun for both of you, but it is also a rigorous (and cold) activity he or she may not be used to.
-(Remember, hearts have to work harder to keep us warm and deal with the rigors of breaking a trail through snow.
-Imagine how hard it could be for your dog.)
+Snowshoeing with dogs can be fun, but it is also a rigorous (and cold) activity your doggo may not be used to.
+(Remember, hearts have to work harder to keep us warm and deal with the rigors of breaking a trail through snow, so keep in mind how hard it could be for your dog.)
 It’s generally recommended to check in with your vet to make sure your dog is capable of taking on snowy trails for long periods of time.

-- Plan the length of your trips accordingly.
-If you often tackle outdoor adventures and long walks together, it’s likely fine to take on a longer excursion.
-If you’re both newbies, there’s no shame in easing your way into it and planning a shorter excursion until you both get the hang of it.
+- Plan the length of your trips appropriately.
+If you often tackle outdoor adventures and long walks together, it’s likely fine to try out a longer snowshoeing excursion.
+If you’re both newbies, there’s no shame in easing your way in and planning a shorter hike until you and your dog get the hang of it.

 - Consider your dog’s breed.
 Snow cover may be too deep for smaller or short-legged dogs in some areas, so plan ahead for contingencies.
 (Maybe a dog backpack?)
-In addition, the exertion and cold may not be a good combination for some brachycephalic breeds such as pugs and French bulldogs.
-Use your judgment, and ask your vet if you have any doubts.
+In addition, the exertion and cold may not be a good combination for some brachycephalic breeds such as Pugs and French Bulldogs.
+Use your judgment, and ask your vet if you have any doubts about snowshoeing with dogs.

 - Don’t forget to keep your snowshoeing buddy hydrated.
-Walking fresh powder-covered trails is hard work, and even though your dog may not be exhibiting the same symptoms of exhaustion he does in the summer heat, make sure to pack lots of water and offer it up on regular breaks.
+Walking fresh powder-covered trails is hard work, and even though your dog may not be exhibiting the same symptoms of exhaustion they do in the summer heat, make sure to pack lots of water and offer it up on regular breaks.

 - Think about if your dog needs a coat.
-If you have a husky, Bernese Mountain dog, or Akita, the cold really won’t phase them.
-If you have a poodle or beagle, on the other hand, an insulated dog jacket to keep them warm can make a big difference.
-A highly rated option is the Gooby fleece-lined dog vest.
+If you have a Husky, Bernese Mountain Dog, or Akita, the cold really won’t phase them.
+If you have a Poodle or Beagle, on the other hand, an insulated dog jacket to keep them warm can make a big difference.
+A highly rated option is the Gooby fleece-lined padded vest.

 - Protect those paws from snow and ice.
 You wouldn’t go barefoot in the snowy mountains, would you?
 Prolonged exposure to the cold can lead to frostbite or cause sores on a dog’s pads.
-Make sure the fur between your pal’s pads is trimmed to prevent ice accumulating, and consider fitting them with some waterproof dog booties to further protect and shield from the cold.
+Make sure the fur between your pal’s pads is trimmed to prevent ice accumulating, and consider fitting them with some waterproof dog booties when you go snowshoeing to further protect and shield from the cold (see more options in our dog boot roundup here).
 If your dog can manage without boots, rub some protecting balm onto their pads before you depart, and check paws for damage often throughout your trip.
-A best-selling paw protector wax is Musher’s Secret.
+A best-selling paw protector wax for dogs is Musher’s Secret.

 - Leave only footprints.
-With snowshoeing becoming more and more popular, many ski resorts and conservation areas (state and national parks) have started catering toward snowshoers, offering mapped trails that provide a safe environment to enjoy.
+With snowshoeing becoming more and more popular, many ski resorts and conservation areas (such as state and national parks) have started catering toward snowshoers (and their dogs), offering mapped trails that provide a safe environment to enjoy.
 Of course, you want to leave as little of an impact on nature as possible, so you’ll want to take all trash and pet waste with you.

 Unless you are on a designated hiking path, you will likely be sharing mountain trails with downhill skiers, cross-country skiers, and snowboarders.
 Backcountry and forest paths could also have snowmobilers enjoying them.

-To keep things safe for you and your dog, here are some helpful tips to keep safe while snowshoeing.
+To keep things safe when snowshoeing with dogs, here are some helpful tips.

 - Let people know where you are going.
-No matter if you’re venturing near or far, it’s also always best to bring a GPS (global positioning system) and tell a friend or family member where you and your pet are heading and when you are planning to return home.
+Whether you’re venturing near or far, it’s also always best to bring a GPS (global positioning system) device and tell a friend or family member where you and your pet are heading and when you are planning to return home.